 St Annes Beach (Nearby)

-Just south of Blackpool, St Annes offers one of the best dog friendly beach experiences on the Fylde Coast.
-Large sections are dog friendly all year, with dunes, wide sands and a more natural feel.
+Just south of Blackpool, St Annes offers one of the best dog friendly beach experiences on the entire Fylde Coast.
+Large sections are dog friendly all year, with dunes, wide sands and a more natural feel than the main Blackpool seafront.
+The dune system behind the beach adds a real sense of space and gives the whole place a wilder character that is hard to find this close to a major resort.

-- Dog access: Large year round dog friendly areas
+- Dog access: Large year-round dog friendly sections with some restricted sections; follow beach signage

 - Best for: Scenic walks and variety